codingsamurai-10/Class-Manager-Project/README.md

 # Class-Manager-Project

+Skip to the screenshots if you find this boring!

 Tired of managing your college time table when the classes keep getting rescheduled or cancelled?
 Fret not!
 Here's a web application created using MERN stack that solves exactly this problem!
 Powered with a dynamically displayed time table, the option of cancelling and booking slots in the schedule and an instantly updated notification page, this easy-to-use app has been made for college students.